 Possible species you may encounter include Bass, Flatties, Conger, Dogfish, Pollack and Wrasse, with ragworm, mackerel and squid as the best bait.
 Try float fishing for Grey Mullet or Garfish, and for Mackerel with spinners or feathers in the summer.
 Winter months have seen catches of Cod in deeper waters within the waterway.

-Some of the locations worth trying are the sea wall at Milford marina at the east end of the Docks, Gelliswick Bay under Hubberston Fort, the long sea wall at Brunel Quay, Neyland, and Hobbs Point Slipway with its deep water.
+Some of the shore locations worth trying are the sea wall at Milford Marina at the east end of the Docks, Gelliswick Bay under Hubberston Fort, the long sea wall at Brunel Quay in Neyland, and, for a deep water spot, you could try Hobbs Point Slipway with at Pembroke Dock.
 All fishing here is free and is best undertaken on the flood.
-All these locations are extremely safe, have the advantage of being ideal for disabled anglers, and are perfect for children to catch a variety of crabs with hand lines.
+All these locations have the advantage of being ideal for anglers with accessibility issues.

 The Bass (specified areas) (Prohibition of Fishing) Order 1999 also places restrictions on fishing for Bass in the area enclosed south of a line drawn from the eastern end of the Valero jetties to the foreshore at Llanreath and above the Cleddau Bridge.
 The restrictions apply to fishing from a boat and prohibits the use of sandeels as bait during within these areas between 31 April and 1st November.